HimanshuSardana/ttydb/report/report.typ

 #pagebreak()
 = Challenges and Lessons Learned
+#overview("", [
+  In this chapter, we reflect on the technical challenges encountered during the development and testing of ttyDB, as well as the lessons learned from these experiences.
+The project faced several hurdles related to model limitations, error handling, and system architecture, which provided valuable insights for future improvements. \
+  #box()[
+    + *Technical Challenges*: This section discusses the technical challenges faced during development, including model limitations, error handling, and system architecture issues.
+    + *Lessons Learned*: This section summarizes the key lessons learned from the project, including insights into model performance, error correction strategies, and system design considerations.
+  ]
+])
 == Technical Challenges
 During development and testing, several challenges emerged:
 + *Model Size Limitations*: Using a comparatively smaller 3B parameter model constrained the complexity of queries the system could confidently generate, necessitating extensive fine-tuning and iterative correction.